 You should have a clear idea and budget on what you are going to pay for each role in your practice.
-And you need to stick to this range, don’t overpay, and don’t underpay.
+You need to stick to this range.
+Don’t overpay, don’t underpay.
 Getting this right is important.

 The benefits of working for you include: no shift-work, no nights, no evenings, no Sundays, most Saturdays off (and if they do work, it is usually a half shift).

 It’s a good idea to understand the expectations of how estheticians and nurses in your local area expect to be paid.
 This does vary from city to city, and state to state.

 Generally speaking, nurses are ok with an hourly rate similar to what they would get at a private clinic.
 At least for the first 6-12 months.